-Because explosive hazards associated with military munitions from past military activities may remain on Mohave Maneuver Area C, the U.S. Army Corps of Engineers recommends that landowners and visitors follow the 3Rs of Explosives Safety - Recognize, Retreat and Report.
+Because explosive hazards associated with military munitions from past military activities may remain on the Mohave Maneuver Area C - Tribal Land, the U.S. Army Corps of Engineers recommends that the landowner and visitors follow the 3Rs of Explosives Safety - Recognize, Retreat and Report.